-Twin River Worldwide Holdings, Inc. (TRWH) CEO George Papanier on Q1 2020 Results - Earnings Call Transcript

 George Papanier

-Thanks Craig, and good afternoon, everyone.
-I hope that everyone is staying safe during these unprecedented times and I appreciate everyone joining us.
-These trying times remind us how sacred life, family, and friendships are.
-And we would like to thank all the frontline workers for their hard work and bravery everyday in fighting this battle.
+Thanks Craig, and good morning everyone.
+I hope that everyone is staying safe during these unprecedented times, and appreciate everyone joining us.
+These trying times remind us how sacred life, family, and friendships are, and we would like to thank all the frontline workers for their hard work and bravery everyday in fighting this battle.
 In response to the COVID-19 outbreak, we announced and have executed on a multi-faceted response, which have been outlined over the last several weeks through our press releases, including this morning's earnings release.

-We'll have more on a response in a few minutes.
+We'll have more on our response in a few minutes.
 However, this is our first public opportunity to discuss some exciting new developments and our ongoing corporate strategy.
-So I want to start there.
-About 2.5 weeks ago, we announced our intention to acquire the Eldorado Shreveport Resort in Louisiana, and the MontBleu Resort Casino & Spa in Lake Tahoe, Nevada from Eldorado, as well as an agreement to acquire Bally’s Atlantic City from Caesars and Vici Properties.
+So, I want to start there.
+About two-and-a-half weeks ago, we announced our intention to acquire the Eldorado Shreveport Resort in Louisiana and the MontBleu Resort Casino & Spa in Lake Tahoe, Nevada from Eldorado, as well as an agreement to acquire Bally’s Atlantic City from Caesars and Vici Properties.

 These transactions are expected to be immediately accretive to earnings.
 We are extremely excited about the prospect for future growth from these three properties.
 These acquisitions represent a unique opportunity to continue executing on our expansion and diversification strategy in attractive markets and even more attractive valuation multiples.
-As we've stated before, our disciplined approach to M&A, strong balance sheet and low leverage compared to others in the industry, as well as our proven track record of successfully integrating new properties and to effectively compete position us well to take advantage of opportunities as they arise and these acquisitions are a perfect example.
+As we've stated before, our disciplined approach to M&A, strong balance sheet, and low leverage compared to others in the industry as well as our proven track record of successfully integrating new properties and to effectively compete position us well to take advantage of opportunities as they arise, and these acquisitions are a perfect example.

-Starting with the Eldorado transaction, the company will acquire Shreveport's operations and real estate and MontBleu's operations. $155 million purchase price for these two properties includes $15 million deferred cash payment, bearing no interest payable one year after closing.
-This purchase price on a combined basis represents an implied trailing 12 month pro forma EBITDA multiple of approximately 4.1 times, excluding any potential impact from costs and revenue synergies.
-We also have entered into an amended agreement with MontBleu's landlord, including the extension of the lease term for the end of 2035 with options to extend through 2060.
+Starting with the Eldorado transaction, the company will acquire Shreveport's operations and real estate and MontBleu's operations. $155 million purchase price for these two properties includes a $15 million deferred cash payment bearing no interest payable one year after closing.
+This purchase price on a combined basis represents an implied trailing 12-month pro forma EBITDA multiple of approximately 4.1 times, excluding any potential impact from costs and revenue synergies.
+We also entered into an amended agreement with MontBleu's landlord, including the extension of the lease term to the end of 2035 with options to extend through 2060.

-Shreveport is a top tier property in Shreveport Bossier City Market with a lot of characteristics of our Hard Rock Biloxi property where we have had considerable success.
+Shreveport is a top-tier property in Shreveport & Bossier City Market with a lot of characteristics of our Hard Rock Biloxi property where we have had considerable success.
 MontBleu is a beautiful resort property and recently went through a major renovation.
 We're looking forward to offering an experience there as great reward destination for customers throughout our portfolio.

-The company's proposed acquisition of these two properties is subject to FTC and state and local regulatory approvals, and is conditioned upon the completion of the merger of Eldorado and Caesars.
+The company's proposed acquisition of these two properties is subject to FTC and state and local regulatory approvals and is conditioned upon the completion of the merger of Eldorado and Caesars.
 The acquisition has been subject to a financing condition.
-However, that was satisfied this past Monday, when we closed on our new debt financing of $275 million, which Steve will cover in a few minutes.
+However, that was satisfied this past Monday when we closed on our new debt financing of $275 million, which Steve will cover in a few minutes.

-Turning to the Bally's acquisition, the purchase price of $25 million represents an implied trailing 12 month EBITDA multiple of approximately 2.1 times, excluding any potential impact from cost and revenue synergies.
-The agreement with Caesars and Vici is structured as an asset purchase, covering certain assets of Bally's and the property on which they are operated.
-Part of this acquisition we will also acquire the license to build out a sports book and launch online sports betting and iGaming, which we believe will provide nice upside for the existing cash flows from the property.
+Turning to the Bally's acquisition.
+The purchase price of $25 million represents an implied trailing 12-month EBITDA multiple of approximately 2.1 times, excluding any potential impact from cost and revenue synergies.
+The agreement with Caesars and Vici’s is structured as an asset purchase, covering certain assets of Bally's and the property on which they are operated.
+Part of this acquisition, we will also acquire the license to build out a sports book and launch online sports betting and iGaming, which we believe will provide nice upside for the existing cash flows from the property.

 Our executive team collectively has had many years of experience in that market, and we believe our current model fits very well there.
-Being able to acquire Bally’s with its center of the Boardwalk location was also incredibly attracted to us.
-We note that all three of these assets have been well-maintained and do not require any material deferred maintenance CapEx or any short-term significant capital investment.
-So we do expect to refurbish 700 or so of the rooms of Bally’s, which will be phased over three year period, and is not expected to require significant capital investment total.
+Being able to acquire Bally’s with its center of the Boardwalk location was also incredibly attractive to us.
+We note that all three of these assets have been well-maintained and do not require any material deferred maintenance CapEx or any short-term significant capital investment, but we do expect to refurbish 700 or so of the rooms of Bally’s, which will be phased over a three-year period, and is not expected to require significant capital investment total.

-Along with our previously announced acquisitions of Kansas City and Vicksburg, we believe that these addition of these five contracted properties will meaningfully enhance our financial profile, while strengthening our presence in a number of key geographic markets.
+Along with our previously announced acquisitions of Kansas City and Vicksburg, we believe that the addition of these five contracted properties will meaningfully enhance our financial profile while strengthening our presence in a number of key geographic markets.
 We see significant opportunities to create cross marketing for customers at multiple Twin River locations.
 We believe all of these assets are great fit for our portfolio and are eager to apply our proven operating and integration approach to drive incremental revenues and cash flows.

-We're currently working diligently through the regulatory process including obtaining the required approvals from the FTC in respect of state jurisdictions, and note that Kansas City and Vicksburg acquisitions remain on track to close in Q2 2020, pending Missouri regulatory approval.
-And we expect the Bally’s acquisition will close in late 2020, and Shreveport MontBleu are likely to close in the first half of 2021.
-We're currently on the agenda for the next gaming commission meeting in Missouri later this month, and expect to close on that transaction soon after.
+We're currently working diligently through the regulatory process, including obtaining the required approvals from the FTC in respect to state jurisdictions and note that Kansas City and Vicksburg acquisitions remain on track to close in Q2 2020, pending Missouri regulatory approval, and we expect the Bally’s acquisition will close in late 2020, and Shreveport MontBleu are likely to close in the first half of 2021.
+We're currently on the agenda for the next gaming commission meeting in Missouri later this month and expect to close on that transaction soon after.

 I'm extremely excited about our M&A successes and what they will mean for the company going forward.
 Within the next 12 months, we will be operating five additional properties, which we collectively acquired at 5 times.
 I'll now turn it over to Steve to provide an update on our recent financing and liquidity.
 Steve?